chsienki/sprint/README.md

 Console.WriteLine(JsonConvert.SerializeObject(new { hello = "world" }));
 ```

-`dotnet sprint jsonDemo.cs` will compile and execute the code, producing the following output: `{"hello" : "world" }`
+`dotnet sprint jsonDemo.cs` will compile and execute the code, producing the following output: `{"hello":"world" }`

 Under the covers, sprint will parse the `nuget:` comment directive, and pull the required dependency from nuget as required.
 It will then compile and run the program, without you needing to think about a separate project file.